statamic/docs/content/collections/extending-docs/relationship-fieldtypes.md

 }
 ```

-### Listings Data
+### Listing Data

-When your field's data is going to be displayed in a listings view, like a entries listing (or an entries selector), you need to override the `preProcessIndex`.
+When field data is to be displayed in a listing view — an entries listing or entries selector for example, the `preProcessIndex` will need to be overwritten.

-In our Twitter field, maybe we'd like to show only the text:
+In our Twitter field, we'd like to show only the text:

 ```php
 public function preProcessIndex($data)